 The Department is taking these preventative measures to minimise risks to public safety.
-We are being proactive in closing the levee banks temporarily so that we can reopen access in a timely manner once the high flows have sufficiently receded.
+We are being proactive in closing the levee banks temporarily so when the flows do recede, we can reopen in a timely manner once water levels have fallen sufficiently.